DavidCain/LazyCollate/README.md

 # LazyCollate

 Each semester, some 70 students enroll in Colby College's CS 151.
-A student worker (that'd be me) is tasked with collating each week's projects into a sensible directory structure, including each student's writeup rendered as a PDF.
+A student worker is tasked with collating each week's projects into a sensible directory structure, including each student's writeup rendered as a PDF.

 I'm lazy, so I wrote a program to automate this procedure.